Forest-Economics-Goettingen/optimLanduse/README.md

 Solving the portfolio (Fig. 5) under increasing assumptions for the uncertainty levels (uValue, respectively
 ![f_u](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;f_u "f_u")
-in Equation 4 (Husmann et al., n.d.)) provides the sensitivity of the land-cover compositions to an increasing risk aversion of the farmers.
+in Equation 4 in Husmann et al., n.d.) provides the sensitivity of the land-cover compositions to an increasing risk aversion of the farmers.
 Fig. 5 corresponds to Fig. 3 in Gosling et al. (2020).
 The higher the uncertainty level, the higher the uncertainty spaces of the indicators.